Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/alphagov/digitalmarketplace-govuk-frontend/badge.svg?targetFile=package.json)](https://snyk.io/test/github/alphagov/digitalmarketplace-govuk-frontend?targetFile=package.json)
 =====================

-[Digital Marketplace] + [GOV.UK Frontend] = [Digital Marketplace GOV.UK Frontend]

-This repository does two things:

-- it provides a central repository for custom components used in the Digital Marketplace
+This repository provides a central repository for custom components used in the Digital Marketplace
-- it imports GOV.UK Frontend and serves it to Digital Marketplace frontend applications where they can consume GOV.UK Frontend and all the custom components in a single dependency

 The problem we are trying to solve:

 - it is difficult to ensure that all our applications are using the same version of GOV.UK Frontend and digitalmarketplace-frontend-toolkit (which is being replaced).
 - it is difficult to ensure that we are only importing and using css/js for components we are actually using and not been removed.

+## Dependencies

-## GOV.UK Frontend
+* GOV.UK Frontend

-GOV.UK Frontend contains the code you need to start building a user interface for government platforms and services.
+  * GOV.UK Frontend contains the code you need to start building a user interface for government platforms and services.

-See live examples of GOV.UK Frontend components, and guidance on when to use them in your service, in the [GOV.UK Design System](https://design-system.service.gov.uk/).
+  * See live examples of GOV.UK Frontend components, and guidance on when to use them in your service, in the [GOV.UK Design System](https://design-system.service.gov.uk/).

-### Contact the GOV.UK Frontend team

-GOV.UK Frontend is maintained by a team at Government Digital Service.
+  * GOV.UK Frontend is maintained by a team at Government Digital Service.
 If you want to know more about GOV.UK Frontend, please email the [Design System team](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/govuk-design-system).

 ## Digital Marketplace GOV.UK Frontend